anthonygrees/lw_sca_demo/README.md

 # lw_sca_java.

-This demo repo runs a Static Composition Analysis SCA to identify Vulnerabilities in a Java Application.
+This demo repo runs a Static Composition Analysis SCA via a GitHub Actions pipeline to identify Vulnerabilities in a Java Application.

+As well as SCA & SAST, Lacework can also scan Containers for security vulnerabilities in a GitHub Actions pipeline.
+An example this can be found here - https://github.com/anthonygrees/lw_container_scanner_demo

 ### Manual Commands
 To run manually, use the following commands.